 Account-based advertising tools like Terminus take the guesswork out of ABM programs by reaching your target accounts (and only your target accounts) wherever they are online.
 You should prioritize the other channels based on which have historically been the highest revenue drivers for your business.

-Once you’ve selected your marketing channels, it’s time to create targeted content that will resonate with your audience.
+Once you’ve selected your key account marketing channels, it’s time to create targeted content that will resonate with your audience.
 You may choose to create marketing assets for different buyer personas, verticals, company sizes, deal sizes, or stages of the sales cycle.
 Or, you can get even more personal by creating one-to-one messaging for each account.

 Step 6: Execute ABM Campaigns & Begin Sales Outreach

 Once your message has been in market long enough to make an impression on your target accounts, it’s time for your sales reps to begin outreach using more traditional channels like phone calls and emails.
 At this point, your marketing team will have already used ABM programs to generate brand awareness and engage decision-makers at your target accounts, setting the stage for more effective sales conversations.

 But your job as a marketer isn’t over just because sales has started outreach.
 If you’re running display ads, for example, make sure you refresh your creative approximately every 45 days to prevent ad fatigue and ensure your audience is getting the most relevant, effective messaging that will move your accounts through the buyer’s journey.